-The Campaign, a political movie that’s supposed to be funny, why I should watch something like that, when I don’t follow politics?
-This is exactly the reason why should check it out.
-We are all very disappointed in our politicians and the government, but in some places that feeling turns from disappointment to desperation and from desperation comes satire, political satire.
-We already know that Will Ferrell does good Bush (giggity) and Zach is funny no matter what he does, but this is a chance to see him in a bit more flattering light after all the movies where he plays borderline retarded guy.
-This duet is the driving force behind The Campaign, along with Jason Sudeikis who did a standard Sudeikis, just like in any of his movies.
-The thing that I loved about this movie is the fact that they made fun of every possible aspect of a political campaign and shown it in its true light, dirty money fueled shit race to the top of the shit mountain (I just hope that they meet the shit demon).
+We are all very disappointed in our politicians and the government, but in some places that feeling turns from disappointment to desperation, and from desperation comes satire, political satire.
+We already know that Will Ferrell does good Bush (giggity) and Zach is funny no matter what he does.
+The Campaign offers you a chance to see him in a more flattering light than in other movies where he’s mostly typecast.
+Jason Sudeikis, however, remained Jason Sudeikis.
+All of them exposed the political race for what it really is, a dirty-money-fueled shit race to the top of the shit mountain.
+I just hope they meet the shit demon from Dogma on top of it.

 Cam Brady has it all, after four terms in Congress he’s about to run for the fifth time, unopposed.
-What he doesn’t know is that his benefactors, find him to be a bit of a liability to they find a guy to run against him, son of a major political figure Marty Huggins.
+What he doesn’t know is that his benefactors, find him to be a bit of a liability so they find a guy to run against him, the son of a major political figure Marty Huggins.
 With no rules, the campaign is open to anything.
+What’s going to happen in the next few weeks is nothing short of outrageous.

 Director: Jay Roach